darwijesinghe/BattleshipConsole/README.md

 - .NET 6 SDK or later
 - Visual Studio 2022 or VS Code with C# extension

+### HTTP Header

+- Keep global constant (ex: my-console-app) value to your application
+- Add the custom 'X-consumer' HTTP header and that global value with each request.
+This value will be used to uniquely identify individual applications and is essential for handling game-specific data caching processes.

 ## Support

 Darshana Wijesinghe